View Barry Liberio's Obituary on TheDay.com and share memories

 |

-New London - Barry Liberio, 53, of New London entered eternal life Jan.
-28, 2020.
-He was the beloved husband of Wendy (Meehan) Liberio.
+New London - Barry Lee Joseph Liberio, 53, of New London entered eternal life Tuesday, Jan.
+28, 2020, surrounded by his family and friends.
 He was born Dec.
-9, 1966, in New London the son of Anthony Liberio and Roberta (Goodyear) Civardi.
+9, 1966, in New London the son of Anthony Liberio of Quaker Hill and Roberta (Goodyear) Civardi of Norwich.

-Barry worked in civil service in the Dept. of Defense for 30 years until his illness.
+Barry attended Montville schools and graduated from Grasso Technical High School.
+He was united in marriage to the love of his life Wendy Meehan Liberio Sept.
+4, 1993, at St. Joseph Church of New London.
+Mrs. Liberio survives him.
+Barry was employed for 30 years with the civil service for the Department of Defense in Groton and in Jacksonville, Fla.
+Barry was a devoted and loving husband, father, brother, son and friend.
+He would do anything for anyone and will be missed by many.

+He was a lifelong fan of the Pittsburgh Steelers, the Boston Red Sox and NASCAR.
+Barry was a lover of the outdoors.
+He was a passionate saltwater fisherman, spending most weekends with his daughter in the marshes of Florida.

+He was predeceased by his faithful sidekick, his dedicated dog of 13 years, Vinnie Liberio.
+Besides his wife and parents, he is survived by his daughter, Jessica Liberio of Waterford; his fur-babies Chloe and Jack; three siblings, Nancy Steinman and husband Alvin of Waterford, John Liberio of Quaker Hill and Christopher Liberio and wife Shirley of St. Petersburgh, Fla.

-A memorial service will be held at a time to be announced Saturday, from the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
-A complete obit will appear in Thursday's edition of The Day.
+A memorial service will be held at 1 p.m.
+Saturday, from the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+Interment in St. Mary's Cemetery will be private.
+In lieu of flowers, please make donations to the families go fund me page at https://www.facebook.com/donate/552449942019227/?fundraiser